 Figuring out a small cabin water supply can be complicated.
 One of the great joys of building a small log home is being far away from everybody, in a remote and quiet area.
 But this usually implies you’re off the grid with no way to connect to a municipal water supply and that means you have to figure out your own water source.
 Let’s look at the options for water supply and for delivering the water to the cabin.

 If you have the access or resources to drill a well, this is the most reliable and easiest option for supplying your water supply needs, but it is also the most expensive.
-Costs can vary wildly, depending on ease of access, geological conditions and depth of the aquifer.
-Drilling, lining and capping the well can range from $15-50/foot, then on top of that you have to add the costs of the well components, such as:
+Costs can vary wildly, depending on the ease of access, geological conditions, and depth of the aquifer.
+Drilling, lining, and capping the well can range from $15-50/foot, then on top of that you have to add the costs of the good components, such as:

 You would need to contact a local well-drilling company in order to determine prices for your area and decide if this is the right way to go.

 It’s also possible to drill your own well if you’re very handy.
 Check out the website howtodrillawell.com.

 Apart from drilling a well, let’s break it down into two options for off-grid water usage:

 - Non-drinking water - this could be used for showering, flushing toilets, hoses, watering plants, washing dishes, or even construction, such as mixing concrete or cleaning paint